Apply for a passport

 -

-You are present in person when applying for your passport.
+You must be present in person when applying for your passport.

-- If you are applying for a passport for your child or a person in your care, they must also be present when you submit the application.
+- If you are applying for a passport for your child or a person under your care, that person must also be present when you apply.

 -